awesome-algorand/awesome-algorand/.github/docs/tealer.md

+> This resource is auto indexed by AwesomeAlgo, all credits to tealer, for more details refer to https://github.com/crytic/tealer

+---

 # Tealer

 Tealer is a static analyzer for [Teal](https://developer.algorand.org/docs/features/asc1/) code.
 It parses the Teal program, and builds its CFG.
 The analyzer comes with a set of vulnerabilities detectors and printers allowing to quickly review the contracts.